 - To date, 106 international interns along with 13 local interns have volunteered their time to serve alongside the local staff.
 Many have met requirements for their higher education.
 Our interns have come from Germany, Australia, Ireland, Canada, and the United States!

 - Since 2010, 40 teams have served HEAL in Jinja totaling 385 people that said YES to the call to Africa!

 - 30 women started producing crops in their own back yard from the FARMING GOD’S WAY program taught at the James Place.
 These women are producing crops to feed and support their families.

-- Family preservation is our focus and out of 212 moms, 210 of those moms have chosen to keep their families together.
+- Family preservation is our focus and out of 230 moms, 228 of those moms have chosen to keep their families together.
 Amani Baby Cottage was recently able to reunite one of the two moms with her child.

 - Safe House: We have a safe house off property for women and young girls who are in a dangerous situation.
 This safe haven provides for up to 4 families at a time.
 18 families have benefited from this